 Mayver’s Food kindly provided the nut butters used in this recipe.
 Note that this is not a sponsored post and all opinions expressed in this post are 100% my own.

-- 3 tbsp mixture of almonds and buckwheat
+- 3 tbsp mixture of any nuts, seeds or coconut

 - 1 tbsp maple syrup